Ryuichi Ishikawa: Portraits: 2010–2016

 Ishikawa's highly acclaimed portraits have been lauded for their ability to emphasize the individual character and essence of his subjects, particularly in a time when singular faces tend to serve as the symbolic representatives of larger sub-groups.
 Art critic Minoru Shimizu has also stated that Ishikawa's handling of portraits "finally frees a realistic, that is to say, identity-free, Okinawa from the magnetic field of identity politics."

 In interviews, Ishikawa has generally steered away from offering any one explicit meaning to his photographs, although he concedes that there are socio-political tensions which one might read into his work.
 For publications such as A Grand Polyphony and okinawan portraits 2012-2016, Ishikawa wrote directly about the negative impact of imperialistic and capitalist greed on Okinawan society and the world at large.
 In the postscripts of these books, Ishikawa specifically lamented over the inability for his generation (the people he often photographs) to free themselves from the destruction of these consuming forces.
 However Ishikawa has suggested that the acceptance of the present and confirmation one's own existence through representational media, such as photography, can act as a form of resistance.

 Ishikawa has insisted that these topics arise from photographs, rather than serving as the motivation to take photographs.
 His reason for photographing Okinawan people specifically is not a desire to make a statement about Okinawa but rather a simple coincidence of him living there at that time and having been there his whole life.
 Since his early snapshots, Ishikawa's shooting method has remained relatively spontaneous and not bounded by conceptual meaning.
 Ishikawa decides to shoot something or someone based on an instinctual feeling.
-Ishikawa has stated that photography is a means to for him to be "honest", shooting only when an intense emotion compels him to do so.
+Ishikawa has stated that photography is a means for him to be "honest", shooting only when an intense emotion compels him to do so.
 Only in the aftermath of shooting and viewing his pictures in sum does Ishikawa typically start to grasp the meaning of his work.